-A Soldier's Story: Sergeant Henry Johnson
+A Soldier's Story: Sergeant William Henry Johnson - WWI

 a.d. elliott is a wanderer, writer, and photographer currently living in Salem, Virginia.